hmahajan99/SIH-Safe-Driving/README.md

 > Android App (AlertMe) providing functionality: notification when in high danger zone,demarcating areas on map accoring to accidents  data , performing a HTTP POST request to the server to make predictions.

-> An alternative mathematical model taking into consideration distance vectors , velocity vectors and their dot products with GUI simulation using tkinter and matplotlib.
+> An alternative mathematical model for avoiding collisions by taking into consideration distance vectors , velocity vectors and their dot products .
+A GUI simulation was made for the same using using tkinter and matplotlib.

 > Adaptive headlight model simulated using PyGame.